pangolindex/exchange-contracts/contracts/staking-positions/README.md

 ## Sunshine And Rainbows (🌞,🌈)

 Sunshine and Rainbows is a novel staking algorithm.
-In SAR, rewards at a given interval are distributed based on the below formula.
+In SAR, rewards at a given interval are distributed based on the formula below.

 $$
 \textit{reward proportion} = \frac{\textit{position staked balance}}{\textit{total staked balance}} \times \frac{\textit{position staking duration}}{\textit{average staking duration}}